cztomczak/cefpython/docs/Build-instructions.md

 src/version/.

-__NOTE__: The --prebuilt-cef flag is not implemented yet - you need to download manually from GitHub Releases and put files to cefpython/build/linux64/ (rename cef47_xxx_linux64/ to linux64/).
+__NOTE__: The --prebuilt-cef flag is not implemented yet - you need to download manually from GitHub Releases and extract to cefpython/build/.
 ```
 cd tools/
 python automate.py --prebuilt-cef